SkoUtes/cloudlab-ondemand-profile/README.md

-# Open OnDemand with Remote Desktop
+# Open OnDemand with Remote Desktop on CloudLab

 ## Setup and Configuration